 - Leveling it.
 Last note and important!!!
 When you move furniture in and out you may need to call a diver to come level your home – especially if you are moving a particularly heavy piece of furniture!
 The diver may need to come out and move flotation around or add more…

 There are some great choices available right now – both on land and in the floating home world.
 Let us know if you are interested in exploring our amazing Seattle neighborhoods.
-Molly and I live and work in Seattle and are your absolute advocates in the Seattle houseboats world.
+I live and work in Seattle and am your absolute advocate in the Seattle houseboats world.
 Current Seattle floating homes listings range in price from $995,000 to $2,950,000 and can be found in Eastlake and Portage Bay.